-To determine the potential impact of the alternatives on existing subsistence activities, the following three criteria were evaluated:
+To determine the potential impacts on existing subsistence activities for the proposed action, three evaluation criteria were analyzed relative to existing subsistence resources.

-- 1. the potential to reduce important subsistence fish and wildlife populations by (a) reductions in number, (b) redistribution of subsistence resources, or (c) habitat losses; - 2. what effect the action might have on subsistence fisherman or hunter access; and
+The potential to reduce important subsistence fish and wildlife populations by (a) reductions in number, (b) redistribution of subsistence resources, or (c) habitat losses;

+What effect the action might have on subsistence fisherman or hunter access;

-3. the potential for the action to increase fisherman or hunter competition for subsistence resources;
+The potential for the action to increase fisherman or hunter competition for subsistence resources;

-1. The potential to reduce populations:
+- 1. The potential to reduce populations: - (a) Reduction in Numbers: